-There are a number of high quality ski resorts in the region.
-Obviously the two most obvious are ski Madarao Mountain Resort and Tangram Ski Resort.
+There are a number of high quality ski resorts in the region – the two most obvious being ski Madarao Mountain Resort (aka Madarao Kogen Ski Resort) and Tangram Ski Circus (aka Tangram Ski Resort).
 Nearby you can also find Togari Onsen, Kurohime Kogen, Nozawa Onsen and the Myoko Kogen resorts.

 You can check out current conditions at Tangram Ski Circus and Madarao Kogen via our live web cams or our Madarao weather page.
 Do you need lift tickets?
 Numerous bargain packages (lift tickets, discount coupons and ski packages can be found – particularly mid-week or in low season.
 Check out this page for packages and coupons or one of the local tourist offices before heading up the mountain.

 The below information about Ski Madarao and Ski Tangram is reproduced (with minor edits) with grateful thanks to the excellent Go Nagano! tourism site.

 Madarao Kogen Ski Resort and Tangram Ski Resort sit between Iiyama City and Shinano-machi in Northern Nagano prefecture on opposite faces of Mt.
 Madarao.
 They are interconnected and you can ride both resorts in the same day with the 5,000 yen “Mountain Pass”.
 They resorts are medium-sized with well-rounded courses that suit all levels of skiers and snowboarders.
 Smooth pistes, moguls, and terrain parks are all available, but these resorts’ specialties are trees and powder, often referred to locally as “Madapow.”